WaveTechStudio/SMSRetrieverAPIMaster/README.md

 ## Integration steps
 1. AppSignatureHashHelper class is responsible to get Hash key associated with your app as per your packege id.
-This is only one time required to get your app's hash key it would alwayse be same unless you are changing app's package id.
+This is only one time required to get your app's hash key it would always be same unless you are changing app's package id.

        // Inside Main Activity
-       Log.d(TAG, "Apps Hash Key: " + appSignatureHashHelper.getAppSignatures().get(0));
+       Log.d(TAG, "HashKey: " + appSignatureHashHelper.getAppSignatures().get(0));
        // Inside  log cat Apps Hash Key: qzwS5M4KQ5H